-FSANZ has prepared an Initial / Draft Assessment Report of Application A539, which includes the identification and discussion of the key issues and prepared a draft variation to the Australia New Zealand Food Standards Code (the Code).
+FSANZ has prepared an Initial/Draft Assessment Report of Application A558 and prepared a draft variation to the Code.

-FSANZ invites public comment on this Initial / Draft Assessment Report based on regulation impact principles and the draft variation to the Code for the purpose of preparing an amendment to the Code for approval by the FSANZ Board.
+FSANZ invites public comment on Initial / Draft Assessment Report based on regulation impact principles and the draft variation to the Code for the purpose of preparing an amendment to the Code for approval by the FSANZ Board.

-Written submissions are invited from interested individuals and organisations to assist FSANZ in preparing a Final Assessment for this Application.
+Written submissions are invited from interested individuals and organisations to assist FSANZ in preparing the Draft Assessment / Final Assessment for this Application.
 Submissions should, where possible, address the objectives of FSANZ as set out in section 10 of the FSANZ Act.
 Information providing details of potential costs and benefits of the proposed change to the Code from stakeholders is highly desirable.
 Claims made in submissions should be supported wherever possible by referencing or including relevant studies, research findings, trials, surveys etc. Technical information should be in sufficient detail to allow independent scientific assessment.